Syphilis Infection

 By STD Concern

-Syphilis is a treatable but highly contagious sexually transmitted disease or STD.
-The bacteria "Treponema Pallidum" causes this disease, which occurs in several phases.
-The four stages of syphilis include;
+Syphilis is a treatable but highly contagious sexually transmitted disease (STD).
+The Bacteria "Treponema Pallidum" causes this disease, which occurs in several phases.

 - Primary